KUNALCHOURE/LOTTERY_TICKET/README.md

 # Lottery Game

 ## Overview
 The Lottery Game is a simple web-based game where players can buy a lottery ticket.
-If the sum of the numbers on the ticket equals 15, the player wins and a confetti animation is triggered.
+If the sum of the numbers on the ticket equals 15, the player wins .

 ## How to Play